wabbajack-tools/mod-lists/bevilex/readme.md

 * Within the Bevilex MO2 folder, go to **tools/Oblivion RAM Optimization** and run **4gb patch.exe**.
 * Target both the **Oblivion.exe** and **OblivionLauncher.exe** executables in your root Oblivion directory.
 Both executables will now have been patched to improve the memory that can be allocated to their processes.

-##### _GOG and Retail Users_
+##### _Standard GOTY Users_

-Only applicable if you purchased the standard GOTY version of Oblivion on GOG or at retail.
-Steam users can skip this step. (if this is the case, you have the Knights of the Nine and Shivering Isles expansions, but not the house plugins or Horse Armor).
+Only applicable if you purchased the standard GOTY version of Oblivion. (if this is the case, you have the Knights of the Nine and Shivering Isles expansions, but not the house plugins or Horse Armor).

 * Disable the following mods in the left pane:
 1. **Unofficial Oblivion DLC Patches**